Githubnath/fitness_tracker/README.md

 ## Description:

 A user-friendly MERN-stack application that enables individuals to easily track and manage their daily fitness routines.
-Features include logging and tracking of both cardio and resistance exercises, viewing of workout history, and ability to delete exercises.
+Key features include logging and tracking of both cardio and resistance exercises, viewing of workout history, and ability to delete exercises.

 ## Technology:

-Project is created with:
+This Project utilized the following technologies:

-- Mongoose
+- MongoDB and Mongoose - for database management
-- Express.js
+- Express.js - for building the server and RESTful APIs
 - React.js
 - Node.js
 - JWT Authentication
+- Google Calendar API

 ## Installation